helgemohn/Neural-SWIFT/README.md

 All experiments are run with 'main.ipynb'.

-## Reproducing figures

-Please see the figures README for details on reproducing the paper's figures.

 ## Cite

 If you found this benchmark dataset useful in your research, please consider citing: